-Brooksville Engineering, Science & Technology, Inc.-A charter school, which is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
-The charter school operates under a charter of the sponsoring school district and is considered a component unit since it is fiscally dependent on the Hernando County School District (the District) to levy taxes for its support.
+Brooksville Engineering, Science & Technology, Inc. - A charter school which is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
+The Charter School operates under a charter of the sponsoring School District and is considered a component unit since it is fiscally dependent on the District to levy taxes for its support.

-Gulf Coast Elementary-A charter school, which is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
-The charter school operates under a charter of the sponsoring School District and is considered a component unit since it is fiscally dependent on the District to levy taxes for its support.
+Gulf Coast Elementary - A charter school which is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
+The Charter School operates under a charter of the sponsoring School District and is considered a component unit since it is fiscally dependent on the District to levy taxes for its support.

-Gulf Coast Academy of Science and Technology, Inc.-A charter school, which is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
-The charter school operates under a charter of the sponsoring school district and is considered a component unit since it is fiscally dependent on the District to levy taxes for its support.
+Gulf Coast Academy of Science and Technology, Inc. - A charter school which is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.
+The Charter School operates under a charter of the sponsoring School District and is considered a component unit since it is fiscally dependent on the District to levy taxes for its support.

-Hernando County Education Direct Support Organization, Inc. (the Foundation)-A separate not-forprofit corporation organized and operated as a direct-support organization under Section 1001.453, Florida Statutes, to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the District.
+Hernando County Education Direct Support Organization, Inc. (Foundation) - A separate not-for-profit corporation organized and operated as a direct-support organization under Section 1001.453, Florida Statutes, to receive, hold, invest, and administer property and to make expenditures to or for the benefit of the District.
 The Foundation is considered to be a component unit of the District because of the nature and significance of its relationship to the District.

-DISTRICT SCHOOL BOARD OF HERNANDO COUNTY, FLORIDA COMBINING SCHEDULE OF NET POSITION - DISCRETELY PRESENETED COMPONENT UNITS JUNE 30, 2022
+DISTRICT SCHOOL BOARD OF HERNANDO COUNTY, FLORIDA COMBINING SCHEDULE OF NET POSITION - DISCRETELY PRESENTED COMPONENT UNITS JUNE 30, 2023